 The rhubarb and strawberry slices are combined with sugar, cornstarch to soak up some of the juices, and vanilla.
 Vanilla goes perfectly with the sweet strawberries and the tart rhubarb.

 In another bowl make the streusel topping.
 This topping is made with old fashioned oats for a bit of extra crunch, brown sugar, butter and a bit of cinnamon.
-Because I use softened butter instead of cold butter for the streusel the mixture won’t be dry and crumbly it will be more like a cookie dough after you combined all the ingredients.
+Because I use softened butter instead of cold butter for the streusel the mixture won’t be dry and crumbly it will resemble cookie dough after you combined all the ingredients.

 This makes a deliciously thick and crunchy topping that will stay crisp after baking, even after a few hours in the fridge!

-Here is a picture how the Strawberry Rhubarb crumble looks before it goes into the oven for 45 minutes:
+Below is a picture of how the Strawberry Rhubarb crumble looks before it goes into the oven for 45 minutes: